Utau: Overview

-In March 2008, Ameya/Ayame released UTAU, a free, advanced support tool shareware software that was free-to-download from its main website.
-UTAU (歌う), meaning 'to sing' in Japanese, has its origin in the activity of "Jinriki Bōkaroido" (人力ボーカロイド), where people edit an existing vocal track, extract phonemes, adjust pitch, and reassemble them to create a Vocaloid-esque singing voice.
+In March 2008, Ameya/Ayame released UTAU, a free, advanced support tool shareware software that was downloadable from its main website.
+UTAU (歌う), literally meaning 'to sing' in Japanese, has its origin in the activity of "Jinriki Bōkaroido" (人力ボーカロイド), where people edit an existing vocal track, extract phonemes, adjust pitch, and reassemble them to create a Vocaloid-esque singing voice.
 UTAU was originally created to assist this process using concatenative synthesis.
 UTAU is able to use WAV files provided by the user, so that a singing voice can be synthesized by introducing song lyrics and melody.
-It comes with AQUEST's voice synthesizer "AquesTalk" for synthesizing the voice samples of the default voicebank, Utane Uta (also nicknamed Defoko (Defoko meaning 'Default Girl' in Japanese)) on UTAU's initial launch, after which the generator deletes itself.
+UTAU came with AQUEST's voice synthesizer "AquesTalk" for synthesizing the voice samples of the default voicebank, Utane Uta (also nicknamed Defoko (Defoko meaning 'Default Girl' in Japanese)) on its initial launch, after which the generator deletes itself.
 Voices made for the UTAU program are officially called "UTAU" as well, though they are colloquially known as "UTAUloids", a reference to VOCALOID.
 They are also called "voicebanks" (more common in English-speaking areas) and "(voice) libraries" in Japan.
-A myriad number of voicebanks have been developed by independent users.
+A myriad of voicebanks have been developed by independent users.
 These voicebanks are normally distributed directly from their creators via internet download, but some are sold as part of commercial projects.

 UTAU is mostly a Japanese program and thus many of its voices are created specifically for the Japanese language.
-However, the number of available languages has been expanded by the users.
-English is a common language for UTAU to sing in.
-While there are a high number of bilingual UTAU, there are also multilingual UTAU that can sing in three or more languages.
-Often, X-SAMPA format is used for English voicebanks.
-However, other formats based on X-SAMPA are also used, such as Cz Phonemes (or C-ZAMPA) for some English VCCV voicebanks.
-Regardless of the voice's language, a user's computer must be in the Japanese locale or use AppLocale in order to run the software.
-Most of its documentation is in Japanese, but the User Manual has been translated into English.
-The program's interface was translated to English by Ameya, and other translations are still pending.
-However, the program still requires support for Japanese text.
+However, as users are able to make their own voicebanks, the userbase has devised methods to allow voicebanks to sing in languages other than Japanese.
+The X-SAMPA format is often used for English or other non-Japanese voicebanks, however other phonetic systems are sometimes used, such as ARPABET and any number of custom phonetic systems.